Why Do I Need a Permit?

 - From Highway 26W: Exit Highway 26 W at the Glencoe Rd/North Plains exit.
 At the top of the exit ramp, turn left onto Glencoe Road and follow for approximately 4 miles.
 Glencoe Rd turns into 1st Avenue, which passes right in front of the Public Services Building.

 - From Beaverton: Travel to Hillsboro on Tualatin Valley Highway and take a left at SW Baseline Road.
 Continue in the right lane until 1st Avenue and take a right.
 The Public Services Building will be located on your left at the second light, across from the US Postal Service office and diagonally from the City of Hillsboro Civic Center.

 - MAX or TriMet: Washington County Public Services Building is located across the street from the last westward MAX stop, Hatfield Government Center, and is accessible via TriMet bus lines.
 Plan your trip using www.TriMet.org.

-The Washington County Building Department is open to walk-in customers Monday through Thursday between the hours of 8 am and 4 pm and is accessible by phone until 5 pm Monday through Friday.
+Washington County Building Services is open to walk-in customers Monday through Thursday between the hours of 8 am and 4 pm and is accessible by phone until 5 pm Monday through Friday.
 For more information about our hours of operation, visit the Land Use & Transportation Locations and Business Operations page.

 Location and Parking

 We are located on the corner of Main St and First Avenue.
 Two-hour parking spaces are available in the lots north and west of the Public Services Building, as well as onstreet.
 You may also park in the parking structure located at the corner of 1st Avenue and SE Washington Street.
 You may access the parking structure on SW Adams from either direction and by traveling south on First Avenue.

 Washington County Public Services Building: You may enter through the east, west and south entrance doors.
 Take the elevator to the 3rd floor, turn left and locate Suite 350.
 Building and directory kiosks are available near the south and west entrances on the 1st floor.